Very Early Pregnancy Symptoms:

 I Couldn’t Eat My Spaghetti and Meatballs.

 “Met 2 girlfriends for like much and ordered spaghetti and meatballs.
 Our orders arrived and the minute I laid eyes on my plate, I had to push it away.
 There was no way I could eat it.
-Aside from that revulsion, I had no symptoms.
+Aside from that revulsion, I had no other early pregnancy symptoms.

 My GFs joked that maybe I was pregnant, so I got a test and bam!
 Yeah, pregnant.”